-ACTION 1.1 OXFORD STREET RESERVE

-Diagnosis Oxford Street Reserve is underutilised and lacks visual and physical permeability from Leederville Parade and Oxford Street.
+ACTION 1.1 OXFORD STREET RESERVE Diagnosis Oxford Street Reserve is underutilised and lacks visual and physical permeability from Leederville Parade and Oxford Street.
 Oxford Street Reserve incorporates a seating area, playground, green space, passive recreation area, and is adjacent to Leederville Skate Park.
-Ana The passive recreation area at the southern edge of the reserve includes a ping pong table, chess/checker board tables, a four square court, and a BBQ.
+The passive recreation area at the southern edge of the reserve includes a ping pong table, chess/checker board tables, a four square court, and a BBQ.
 This area is not well used and the permanent game elements have been heavily vandalised.
 Analysis The central green space lacks shade and functionality.
 Sightlines to the playground from both the seating area to the north and the grassed area to the south are obstructed.
-Solu The skate park is well used, due for renewal, and an opportunity exists to improve connectivity between the skate park and the rest of the reserve and Town Centre.
-A concept plan, employing CPTED principles, and taking into consideration pedestrian amenity, shade, power supply, signage, lighting, greenery and recycling stations, could be developed to better connect the elements of Oxford Street Reserve to each other, the Town Centre and the train station.
+The skate park is well used, due for renewal, and an opportunity exists to improve connectivity between the skate park and the rest of the reserve and Town Centre.
+A concept plan, employing CPTED principles, could be developed to better connect the elements of Oxford Street Reserve to each other, the Town Centre and the train station.
 Solution Develop a concept plan to enhance the community use, connectivity, and vibrancy of Oxford Street Reserve.

 ACTION 1.2 LEEDERVILLE PARADE Diagnosis Leederville Parade lacks pedestrian amenity and is a road safety concern.
 Analysis Leederville Parade connects Vincent Street, Oxford Street, and Loftus Street.
-There is a footpath along Leederville Parade adjacent to the Town Centre, and a principal shared path adjacent to the Mitchell Freeway.
+There is a footpath along Leederville Parade adjacent to the Town Centre, and a principle shared path adjacent to the Mitchell Freeway.
 Leederville Parade has been identified as a high risk location because of the number of documented collisions.
-As there is no median, there are few opportunities for pedestrians and cyclists to cross safely between the footpath and principal shared path.
-In addition, there is a portion of Leederville Parade (towards Loftus Street) where the principal shared path veers off and which does not have a footpath on the freeway side to provide a safe crossing.
-As a high-risk location, an opportunity exists to investigate Black Spot funding to implement potential solutions (such as a continuous median) on Leederville Parade to create a safe pedestrian crossing environment.
+As there is no median, there are few opportunities for pedestrians and cyclists to cross safely between the footpath and principle shared path.
+As a high risk location, an opportunity exists to investigate Black Spot funding to implement a continuous median on Leederville Parade.
 Black Spot is a road safety program which provides Federal funding for targeted improvements to high risk locations.
 Implementing a median will allow for additional greening which should be incorporate to improve pedestrian amenity.
-Solution Investigate Black Spot funding for a safer pedestrian crossing environment on Leederville Parade.
+Solution Investigate Black Spot funding for a continuous greened median on Leederville Parade.